open-falcon/book/en/62_self-monitoring_practice.md

 ##Self-Monitoring Practice

-This section introduces some practical experience of Xiaomi in self-monitoring of the Open-Open-Falcon cluster.
+This section introduces some practical experience of Xiaomi in self-monitoring of the Open-Falcon cluster.

 ##Overview